mohamed00Sayed/landing-page-project/README.md

 * [Instructions](#instructions)

-## Instructions
+## Introduction

-The starter project has some HTML and CSS styling to display a static version of the Landing Page project.
-You'll need to convert this project from a static project to an interactive one.
-This will require modifying the HTML and CSS files, but primarily the JavaScript file.
+The starter project has some HTML and CSS styling to display a static version of the Landing Page project.And it has the javaScript code in

-To get started, open `js/app.js` and start building out the app's functionality

-For specific, detailed instructions, look at the project instructions in the Udacity Classroom.
+`js\app.js` that specifies all the functionality of the application, it is well documented so read the documentaation and you will know how it is working.